troclaux/notes/auth.md

 [Oauth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

-step-by-step:
+### step-by-step

 1. user inserts credentials
-2. successful login
-3. JWT will be returned
+1. User authorizes App and delivers proof
+1. app sends proof of authorization to server, that sends a token in response
-4. whenever the user wants to access a protected resource, the user-agent should sent the JWT
+1. whenever the user wants to access a protected resource, the user-agent should sent the JWT
   - the JWT typically is sent in the Authorization header using the Bearer schema

 - security best practices:
-  - dont keep tokens longer than necessary
+  - don't keep tokens longer than necessary (try to minimize the time that the token is valid)
-  - Don't store sensitive session data in browser storage (local storage, session storage, etc)
+  - don't store sensitive session data in browser storage (local storage, session storage, etc)

-### Step-by-step

-1. App requests authorization from User
-2. User authorizes App and delivers proof
-3. App presents proof of authorization to server to get a Token
-4. Token is restricted to only access what the User authorized for the specific App
+    - because it's accessible by any javascript running on the page (including browser extensions)

 ### OAuth components